richarddahl/uno/docs/logging/cli.md

 uno logging config set-console-output true uno logging config set-console-output false
 ```

+---

+## Advanced Usage
+- The CLI is DI-compliant and can be scripted or extended for automation.
+- See the CLI admin source for more: [`src/uno/cli/log_admin.py`](../../src/uno/cli/log_admin.py)

 ## Best Practices
 - Use the CLI for live diagnostics and tuning in dev, test, and prod environments.